darlingtonalex/shopping_list/README.md

 # shopping_list
-Shopping List Application using Python and Flask
+Shopping List Application using Python and Flask for hosting on Google Appengine.